MicrosoftDocs/security/zero-trust/zero-trust-microsoft-365-copilot.md

 ### Next steps with E5

 Microsoft 365 E5 also includes Microsoft Defender for Endpoint.
-After your organization has deployed Microsoft Defender for Endpoint, you can gain greater insights and protection of your devices by integrating Microsoft Intune with Defender for Endpoint.
+After you have deployed Microsoft Defender for Endpoint, you can gain greater insights and protection of your devices by integrating Microsoft Intune with Defender for Endpoint.
 For mobile devices, this includes the ability to monitor device risk as a condition for access.
 For Windows devices, you can monitor compliance of these devices to security baselines.

 Microsoft 365 E5 also includes endpoint data loss prevention (DLP).
-If your organization has already put the time into understanding your data, developing a data sensitivity schema, and applying the schema, you might be ready to extend elements of this schema to endpoints by using Microsoft Purview DLP policies.
+If your organization already understands your data, has developed a data sensitivity schema, and applied the schema, you might be ready to extend elements of this schema to endpoints by using Microsoft Purview DLP policies.

 To deploy these device protection and management capabilities, use the following articles: